-When a child is born with a borderline (smalght or left ventricle, it means that one of the heart’s two lower chambers (ventricles) isn’t large enough or strong enough to function normally.
+Biventricular repair is a complex procedure that can address a small right or left ventricle that isn’t large enough or strong enough to function normally.
 Children with these defects can be addressed in different ways.
 Some of these patients need a series of open heart surgeries, an initial surgery at birth to create blood flow to both the body and the lungs, and later Glenn and Fontan procedures.
 This is referred to as “the single ventricle pathway” and performed because the second small ventricle is not large enough to pump the needed blood to support the body’s need.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute are able to determine when a biventricular repair or biventricular conversion is appropriate for your child.
-When not appropriate, they will be able to discuss and offer the alternative open heart surgeries most appropriate to treat your child’s congenital heart defect.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, are able to determine when a biventricular repair or biventricular conversion is appropriate for your child.
+When not appropriate, they will be able to discuss and offer alternative open heart surgeries most appropriate to treat your child’s congenital heart defect.

 Types of biventricular repairs include: